 - Turn the dough onto a large sheet of plastic wrap and flatten into a thick 1" disk.
 Wrap tightly and refrigerate for at least 1 hour or freeze for 30 minutes.
 Before rolling out, let sit on counter 5 minutes so it is easier to work with.

-- Lay a large piece of parchment paper (preferred) or wax paper on your workspace.
-Place the unwrapped dough disc in middle and place a large sheet of parchment on top.
+- Place the unwrapped dough disc in middle.
 Use a rolling pin to press and spread the dough from the middle out.
 Roll into a circle slightly larger than your pie dish.
 (See tips in recipe notes for rolling out crust)

 - Trim off excess dough around the edges.
 If some edges need more dough to fold under, press on some of the clipped off pie dough.
 Tuck the overhang dough under to meet edge of pie dish.
 Using both forefingers, flute edges by pressing one down and one up next to each other.